 The robust smell and diverse shades of purple, blue, soft pink and white flowers, learn how to grow lavender in this article.

 Lavender is a must grow old world plant.
 Every garden should have at least a few bushes of this beautiful, fragrant herb (if possible).
-Also, growing lavender is easy, however, there are some basic requirements and tips that must be fulfilled.
+Also, growing lavender is easy.
+However, some basic requirements and tips must be fulfilled.

-Usually, lavender blooms from June to September.
+Usually, lavender blooms from spring.
 Growing on long, thin stalks its flowers sway gently in the wind, spreading intoxicating aroma.
 An additional advantage is its slightly mossy and serrated silvery foliage that looks marvelous in landscaping.

 Also Read: Landscaping With Lavender